aredotna/building/_posts/2018-05-15-claire-evans.markdown

 <figure>
     <img src="https://d2w9rnfcy7mm78.cloudfront.net/2175991/large_e835cac9cd89d94da7eb3532bd9ee454.jpg" />
-    <figcaption>Betty Jean Jennings and Frances Bilas operate the ENIAC’s main control panels.</figcaption>
+    <figcaption><small>Betty Jean Jennings and Frances Bilas operate the ENIAC’s main control panels.</small></figcaption>
 </figure>

 **Who’s your favorite kilogirl?**

 I mean, I love them all.
 If we’re talking about the early computer programmers, I really like [Jean Jennings Bartik](https://en.wikipedia.org/wiki/Jean_Bartik).
 She spoke truth to power the most.
-She wrote a really amazing autobiography called Pioneer Programmer,when she finally got sick of the fact that no one was mentioning the ENIAC Six in other histories.
+She wrote a really amazing autobiography called _Pioneer Programmer_, when she finally got sick of the fact that no one was mentioning the ENIAC Six in other histories.
 She spills the tea on early computing history, just talks shit about these military attachés and salesmen who didn’t take them seriously as programmers.
 It’s a remarkable thing.

 **I thought you were going to say [computer scientist and hypertext researcher] [Wendy Hall](https://www.sciencefriday.com/articles/the-woman-who-linked-the-web-in-a-microcosm/).
 Your description of her in the book is so rich.
 She seemed amazing to talk to.**